Hi there, Lafayette! We've got your morning read ready! Read on to stay connected. ☀️

 -- The Patch AM Team

 P.S.
-The answer to today's riddle: They lactose!
-(Thank you Courtney S. for sending it in!)
+The answer to today's riddle: A sponge (Thank you Netty W. for sending it in!)

 Got a good riddle for PatchAM?
 Submit it here!